What do professional photographers and the world’s biggest music stars have in common?

 Mass marketing tools like Mailchimp & Active Campaign put a LOT of effort into establishing best practices and building a reputation with the major email providers.
 They’ve got teams of engineers working on this stuff every day.
 That means that the major email providers know that what’s being sent via a tool like Mailchimp or Active Campaign probably isn’t spam, and that if any of their users report it as spam Mailchimp and Active Campaign will sort it out really quickly.

 Some of the major email providers (especially Hotmail, Outlook and Gmail) are getting a lot stricter about what they consider to be spam and even one bulk email could affect your ability to deliver emails to your clients both now and in the future.
-Using a tool that won’t leave your email address (and our servers by association) on a blacklist is essential!
+Using a tool that won’t leave your email address (and our servers by association) on a blocklist is essential!

 Setting up Mailchimp or Active Campaign is really easy to do, and worth doing even for sending out a single important message like this.

 How to export your client’s email addresses for use with a mass emailing tool

 Light Blue’s mailing list opt-in feature and querying tools will help you to make sure that you’re not sending emails to clients who might report your message as spam.